Category: business english idioms

 9. 👉 Thrown in at the Deep End (exp)

-Meaning: To be put in a difficult situation suddenly.
+Meaning: Put in a difficult situation without training or experience.

 Example: The young entrepreneur was thrown in at the deep end when their co-founder quit.